bunnycou/server-setup-linux/README.md

 # Linux Server Setup for Minecraft and Steam
 This is just the project repository for server-setup-lin.
-DO NOT DOWNLOAD THIS FOR YOUR SERVER
+DO NOT CLONE THIS REPO FOR YOUR SERVER

 To obtain the setup.sh on your server do: